 In those situations you can have honest conversations about the workload and priorities.
 You might lose some staff as a result, but you would have lost them anyway.
 Many of them, in our experience, will stay if you are upfront about the challenges of project allocation and clear about what they can expect in the future.

-We predict that PMOs will take more ownership of employee retention within their sphere of influence – largely because recruiting talent feels like it is getting harder.
+We predict that PMOs will take more ownership of employee retention within their sphere of influence.
+This is largely because recruiting talent feels like it is getting harder.

-How do you see your PMO evolving in 2017?
+What do you think of our PMO trends for 2017 and how do you see your PMO evolving?
 Or perhaps your target for next year is to get your PMO created and delivering great value?
 Either way, we can help.
 Call us today on (703) 910-2600 or email us at firstname.lastname@example.org to discuss how Ten Six’s expertise and experience can improve your project, program and portfolio management capabilities in the coming year.